-Peer on peer abuse can happen both inside and outside of school and online.
-We have a responsibility to consider peer on peer abuse in all contexts and ensure we record factual information of incidents reported to us from outside of school.
+Child on child abuse can happen both inside and outside of school and online.
+We have a responsibility to consider child on child abuse in all contexts and ensure we record factual information of incidents reported to us from outside of school.
 This information may then be included in any referral or passing on of information to partner agencies.

-We recognise that children are capable of abusing other children and their peers and this will be dealt with under our child protection policy and in line with KCSiE (2021) and following recommendations from the Sexual Violence and Sexual Harassment between Children in Schools and Colleges guidance (DfE 2021).
+We recognise that children are capable of abusing other children and their peers and this will be dealt with under our child protection policy and in line with KCSiE (2022) including part 5 regarding sexual violence and sexual harassment.
 We are clear that sexual violence and sexual harassment is not acceptable, will never be tolerated and is not an inevitable part of growing up.